 In most instances the full Council Tax charge will have to be paid even if it is empty.
 Properties which have been empty for more than 2 years are subject to a Premium.
 This is 100% of the Council Tax payable which means the amount payable will be 200% of the Council Tax charge.

-From 1st April 2020, this will increase to 200% for properties which have been empty for at least 5 years which means the amount payable will be 300% of the Council Tax charge.

-A further change is due to take place on 1st April 2021 for properties which have been empty for 10 years or more to increase the charge to 300% which means the amount payable will be 400% of the Council Tax charge.
+From 1st April 2020, this increased to 200% for properties which had been empty for at least 5 years which means the amount payable will be 300% of the Council Tax charge.
+From 1st April 2021, this will increase for properties which have been empty for 10 years or more to 300% which means the amount payable will be 400% of the Council Tax charge.

-If you want information about bringing an empty property back into use and what help is available see www.harrow.gov.uk/derelictproperty
+If you want information about bringing an empty property back into use and what help is available see www.harrow.gov. uk/derelictproperty